 Hong Kong in 5 Days - A Solo Travel Itinerary

 Welcome to Hong Kong!
 Take the Airport Express train to either Kowloon or Hong Kong island.
 It’s cheaper and faster than a taxi.
 From the stations, you can Uber, metro, or walk to where you’re staying.
 Hong Kong is a bit of a maze, so find your bearings by taking a walking tour (suggestions for free or cheap) that will give you the lay of the land and potentially take you out for some food.
 If food isn’t on the tour, ask your guide for some recommendations.
 Check out Soho for fantastic restaurants and bars - Soho Fama was one of my favorites.
 Since you’re in Soho, before (or after) you eat, visit Man Mo temple.
 Founded in 1847, the temple is one of the more popular and well-known in the city.
 The constant-flowing incense, left as offerings along with fruit, make for beautiful photos, though be warned it can be a lot for sensitive respiratory tracts.
 I was told that around Chinese New Year it can be difficult to breath inside!

 Get in line for early lunch at Michelin-starred dim sum or roast goose.
-Take a ferry across (or returning to) Kowloon, and enjoy the view from the water.
+After a filling meal, take a ferry across to Kowloon, and enjoy the view from the water.
 Star Ferries leave every 1-15 minutes, and take about 10 minutes to cross the harbor.
 The cost is $2.50 weekday and $3.40 weekend HKD.
 Walk along the shore at Tsai Shim Tsui to find the statue of Bruce Lee, and do some wandering of the markets - Ladies Market for knockoff purses, Jade Market for aggressive vendors hawking jewelry, or Temple Street Night Market for a little of everything.
 Make sure to haggle and don’t be afraid to walk away.
 Once you’ve negotiated the best prices for your souvenirs, head back to the waterfront at night to see the views of the city lights on Hong Kong Island.
 Don’t worry if you need to cross back, the ferries run until 11:30pm.

 Venture out of the main city and take the MTR to Lantau Island.
-Buy tickets in advance to the Ngong Ping 360 cable car, which takes you to the Big Buddha and numerous walking and hiking trails.
+Buy tickets in advance to the Ngong Ping 360 cable car, which takes you to the Big Buddha as well as numerous walking and hiking trails.
 Take the bus down to Tai O fishing village for a late lunch before returning to the city.
 I go through this in more step-by-step detail in this post - link

 If that doesn’t interest you, how about a day trip to the southern Lamma Island for a different way of life?